I buy courses because I don’t have blogging totally figured out.

 The thing with building sites that are hyper-focused on promoting Amazon products is you don’t need to create an endless stream of content or get millions of page views to earn good money.

-Instead, you focus on publishing high-quality content that targets buyer intent keywords and then work toward ranking those articles.
+Instead, you focus on publishing high-quality content that targets buyer intent keywords and then works toward ranking those articles.

 Doug Cunnington actually created a formula for finding good keywords and article topics to cover.
 It’s very analytical and takes away the guesswork.